 The FCC took longer to approve Huntley’s permit after receiving a competing application from a Crystal Lake resident to broadcast at the same frequency.
 The FCC eventually dismissed the Crystal Lake applicant after they failed to meet certain criteria, Pollack said.

-If you give To donate to the Huntley Community Radio station, visit www.huntleyradio.com and click either the “Donate” or “GoFundMe” buttons.
+To donate to the Huntley Community Radio station, visit www.huntleyradio.com and click either the “Donate” or “GoFundMe” buttons.